Greek Isles: Cyclades, Santorini, and Aegina

 - Private tour of Despotiko by the director of excavations

-- Visit to the UNESCO World Heritage Site of Delos
+- Visit the UNESCO World Heritage Site of Delos

 - Walk through the recently-reopened Bronze Age settlement of Akrotiri